rishabh-goel/streaming-data-pipeline/README.md

 ADD CONTENT HERE - LOG GEN, S3, LAMBDA, KAFKA, SPARK

 ## Deployment
+### Create IAM role for EC2
+* Navigate to Amazon AWS IAM service.
+* Click on Roles (left panel)
+* Click on "Create role"
+* Select EC2 as service
+* Add permissions - AmazonSSMManagedInstanceCore
+* Give the role a name - e.g. ec2-command-lambda-ssm

+### Create EC2 instance
+* Create an EC2 instance.
+  1. Navigate to AWS EC2
+  2. Click on Launch instance
+      1. Select "Amazon Linux 2 AMI (HVM), SSD Volume Type"
+      2. Download the key-pair in the process
+* Attach the created IAM role to the instance
+    1. Navigate to EC2 instance
+    2. Click on actions -> Security -> Modify IAM roles
+    3. Select the newly created role
+    4. Click on save with the created IAM role.

 ### [Amazon S3](https://aws.amazon.com/s3/)
 * Amazon Simple Storage Service (Amazon S3) is an object storage service.
 * The log files generated from the log generators running on the three EC2 instances are stored is S3 buckets.